neoforged/.github/primers/1.21.9/index.md

 `submitFlame`          | A pose stack, render state of the entity, and a rotation quaternion `submitLeash`          | A pose stack and the leash state `submitModel`          | A pose stack, entity model, render state, render type, light coordinates, overlay coordinates, tint color, an optional texture, outline color, and an optional crumbling overlay
-`submitModelPart`      | A pose stack, model part, render type, light coordinates, overlay coordinates, an optional texture, whether to use item glint over entity glint if render type is not transparent, whether to render the glint overlay, and tint color
+`submitModelPart`      | A pose stack, model part, render type, light coordinates, overlay coordinates, an optional texture, whether to use item glint over entity glint if render type is not transparent, whether to render the glint overlay, tint color, and an optional crumbling overlay
 `submitBlock`          | A pose stack, block state, light coordinates, overlay coordinates, and outline color `submitMovingBlock`    | A pose stack and the moving block render state `submitBlockModel`     | A pose stack, the render type, block state model, RGB floats, light coordinates, overlay coordinates, and outline color